finotes/finotes.github.io/_posts/2018-02-28-symbolicating-stack.md

 The location of the generated dSYM varies depending on how the app is built:
 - If you have archived your app, you can explore the package contents of the xcarchive file and will find the dSYMs in there.
-- If the build was not archived then, it’s configured by the Derived Data setting in the Locations section of the Xcode preferences.
+- If the build was not archived, then it’s configured by the Derived Data settings in the Locations section of the Xcode preferences.
-- Within the Derived Data directory, it’ll have a suffix of .dSYM.
+- Within the Derived Data directory, location will have a suffix of .dSYM.

 Once you have the general location the exact file will be inside a Contents/Resources/DWARF subdirectory.